m3puckett/wp-hidelogin-saml/README.md

 # Hide WP Login SAML-Aware

-A WordPress plugin that hides the default WordPress login page with a custom URL while preserving SAML authentication functionality.
+A WordPress plugin that hides the default WordPress login page with a custom URL.
+Works perfectly with standard WordPress authentication, and also compatible with SAML authentication if you use it.

 ## Description

+**Hide WP Login SAML-Aware** is a security plugin that obscures your WordPress login page by replacing the default `wp-login.php` URL with a custom URL of your choice.
+This simple but effective technique prevents unwanted bots from finding your login page and attempting brute force attacks.

+### Works With or Without SAML

+**SAML is completely optional.** This plugin works perfectly with standard WordPress authentication - you don't need any SAML setup to use it.
+The "SAML-Aware" name simply means that if you *do* use SAML authentication, this plugin won't break it (unlike other hide login plugins).

+### How It Works

+1. **Without SAML** (Default): Users visit your custom login URL (e.g., `https://yoursite.com/secure-login`) and see the standard WordPress login form.
+This is perfect for most WordPress sites that just want to hide their login page from bots.

+2. **With SAML** (Optional): If you have a SAML authentication plugin installed (like WP SAML Auth), this plugin preserves all SAML functionality.
+You can even enable the "Auto-Redirect to SAML" option to automatically send users to your SAML Single Sign-On page when they visit the login URL.

+3. **Clean Deactivation**: If you deactivate the plugin, everything reverts to default WordPress behavior with no lasting impact on your site.

+### Why I Created This

-I had an issue where an open source version of the hide login plugin and the WP SAML Auth plugin did not get along.
-So I wrote another hide login plugin that actually works.
-The hide login code works differently than the original, and it still preserves the same idea of obscuring the login page.
-This keeps unwanted bots from attempting brute force logins since they can't find the login page.
+I had an issue where popular hide login plugins conflicted with the WP SAML Auth plugin.
+So I wrote a hide login plugin that works differently - it properly detects and preserves SAML authentication URLs while still hiding the login page from unauthorized access.
+Whether you use SAML or not, this plugin keeps your login page secure and hidden from bots.

-It works pretty simple.
-If you check the Auto-Redirect to SAML option, it will redirect users to the SAML SSO page.
-On that page hosted by the WP SAML Auth plugin, you can configure it to have a button to press to login - or you can configure it to redirect to the SSO login automatically.

-If you don't check the Auto-Redirect to SAML option, it will default to the basic Wordpress authentication page.
-It works fine if you don't have SAML authentication at all.

-If you deactivate the plugin, it reverts to the default settings with no lasting impact.

 ### Key Features